-In a global survey conducted by the World Bank Group on the ease of doing business, China’s main city centres of Shanghai and Beijing ranked 128 out of the 189 economies surveyed, while Singapore clinched first place for the tenth consecutive year.
+In a global survey conducted by the World Bank Group on the ease of doing business, China ranked 46 out of the 190 economies surveyed, while Singapore clinched second place.

 Similarly, the Singapore’s government actively encourages entrepreneurship and foreign investment through a variety of means, such as tax reliefs and grants.

 This article examines the key considerations for potential investors.